Hair Dye without the Chemicals

 - Now twist that hair section into a little bun and tie it loosely with a hair tie

 - Repeat until all the sections are little muddy cavewoman buns

 - Grab the paper towels and tear off about a 2ft section, roll it long ways into a paper towel rope.
 Now wrap this around your hairline, it will help to catch any drips and save your clothes.
 That is if you are wearing anything, it's best to henna in your birthday suit to avoid ruining clothes.
 PRO TIP: put the paper towel rope behind your ears to further prevent dying your ears red by accident.

 - Now take the saran wrap and wrap your hair into a big plastic beehive looking thing.

-- Once you have sealed off your entire scalp, wait for 2-3 hours.
+- How long to leave henna in hair?
+Once you have sealed off your entire scalp, wait for 2-3 hours.

 - Some ideas to keep you busy: organize your computer files, paint your nails, take unflattering selfies and write a blog post about henna for hair or pretend you're a genie and grant imaginary wishes.

 Step #7 WASH THAT MUD RIGHT OUTTA YOUR HAIR